ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 ### Acknowledgements

-Much of the information in this blog post wouldn't be possible without the great bodies of work by my FredHutch colleagues [Erick Matsen](https://matsen.fhcrc.org/) and [Trevor Bedford](https://bedford.io/).
+A fairly comprehensive reference is [The Phylogenetic Handbook](https://www.kuleuven.be/aidslab/phylogenybook/home.html).
+Also, much of the information in this blog post wouldn't be possible without the great bodies of work by my FredHutch colleagues [Erick Matsen](https://matsen.fhcrc.org/) and [Trevor Bedford](https://bedford.io/).